AI + Health Tech

 What are the "value-based safe harbors"?

-There are four primary "value-based safe harbors" available to digital health companies:
+There are four safe harbors under AKS that I would classify as "value-based safe harbors" available to digital health companies:

 What is a VBE, and Why Do You Need One?